 -

 After removing the chicken to a plate, add the onion to the pot and sauté until translucent.
-Stir occasionally.
+Stir occasionally and scraping up all of the browned bits from the bottom of the pot (deglaze).

 -

-When onion is ready, dump the plate of chicken and all of the juices into the pot.
+When the onion is softened, dump the plate of chicken and all of the juices into the pot.

 -